yawnoc/ascii-art/README.md

 For all printable ASCII characters `U+0020 SPACE` through `U+007E Tilde`:

 1. ~~Precompute average intensity (and build lookup table)~~
-2. Precompute 3×3 representations
+2. ~~Precompute nit (3×3 or 9-bit representation)~~

 Then at the character selection step for a given block:
 1. Compute the average intensity of the block
 2. Compute a window of acceptable intensities
    (for a given tolerance, which will be chosen by testing)
 3. Pick out the characters whose glyph intensity lies within this window
-4. Choose the character whose glyph has the nearest 3×3 representation (according to some norm, which will be chosen by testing)
+4. Choose the character whose glyph has the nearest nit

 Finally, put everything together into a main command-line function.